gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

   - **isoTimestamp:** Use ISO 8601 format for type cds.Timestamp (Edm.DateTimeOffset).
 Default is `false`.
   - **isoDateTimeOffset:** Use ISO 8601 format for type Edm.DateTimeOffset (cds.DateTime, cds.Timestamp).
 Default is `false`.
   - **bodyParserLimit:** Request and response body parser size limit.
 Default is '100mb'.
+  - **returnCollectionNested**: Collection of entity type is returned nested into a `results` section.
+Default is `true`.
   - **returnComplexNested**: Function import return structure of complex type (non collection) is nested using function import name.
+Default is `true`.
+  - **returnPrimitiveNested**: Function import return structure of primitive type (non collection) is nested using function import name.
 Default is `true`.
   - **returnPrimitivePlain**: Function import return value of primitive type is rendered as plain JSON value.
 Default is `true`.
   - **messageTargetDefault**: Specifies the message target default, if target is undefined.
 Default is `/#TRANSIENT#`.
   - **caseInsensitive**: Transforms search functions e.g. substringof to case insensitive variant.
 Default is `false`.